passmarked/passmarked/README.md

 passmarked --help
 # test a site
 passmarked http://example.com
-# test many sites with json output
+# test many sites with json output (default delimiter is \n)
 passmarked --json --output=outfile.json < mysites.txt
+# comma-delimited string of addresses
+echo "google.com,example.com" | passmarked --delimiter=,
 ```

 ##### Contributing

-Clone, install dev-dependencies and (ideally) pull request discrete features complemented with tests in branches.
+Fork the repository, clone your fork and use a branching workflow and pull-request your additions (ideally complemented with tests) to this repository.